 Sumo Logic Alerts

-The built-in Sumo Logic trigger initiates flows when it receives a request from a webhook in Sumo Logic.
+The built-in Sumo Logic Alerts trigger initiates flows when it receives a signal from a Sumo Logic alert.

 - Go to the Triggers tab in the palette, expand the App Triggers section, and drag the trigger onto the canvas.